Gyakobo/Android_to_wearOS_bluetooth_communication/README.md

 <uses-permission android:name="android.permission.BLUETOOTH_ADMIN"/>
 ```

-2. Remember to declare the service in the "AndroidManifest.xml" file for the WearOS device
+2. Remember to definitely declare the service in the "AndroidManifest.xml" file for the WearOS device

 ```XML
 <service android:name=".DataLayerListenerService">